 You will also need a strategy that is not the same as running an affiliate site.
 You will need to find suppliers, and your prices may fluctuate.

 There are several coaching programs available on the internet that aim to provide both the strategy (blueprint) and the mentorship.
 At one point I was planning to open my own store, therefore I went through all of these programs and what they offer.
-(I am still planning to open one.)
+(I have built my own AliExpress dropshipping store in Hungarian.)
 One that stands out is Store Coach.

-It is completely free to sign up for Store Coach.
-It gives you a complete step-by-step system that takes you through everything starting from niche selection, building your store, doing SEO, getting traffic, etc. This free program works by itself (I studied every word of it), however if you sign up for the Premium plan, you get extra resources that speed up your progress.
-The premium plan has a monthly subscription that is less than $30 and you can stop it at any time.
+It is completely free to get the first chapter of Store Coach.
+It gives you a complete step-by-step system that takes you through everything starting from niche selection, building your store, doing SEO, getting traffic, etc. The course has a monthly subscription that is less than $30 and you can stop it at any time.
 Premium membership includes:

 Niche Finder Pro